+Construction companies are hoping to train the less experienced and newer generation.
 Per Risk & Insurance, 21 percent of construction industry employees are 55 and over, and 9 percent are 24 and younger.
 This means that a significant portion of the workforce will be retiring soon.
-The construction knowledge they have gained throughout the years retires with them, as well.
-Construction companies are hoping to train in the less experienced and newer generation.
+The construction knowledge they have gained throughout the years also retires with them.

 And in any team, inexperienced workers often lead to a less effective overall performance.

-What the next generation of contractors need is realistic training and onboarding that can provide them with a complete understanding of the job site.
+The next generation of contractors needs realistic training and onboarding to provide them with a complete understanding of the job site.
 Virtual reality is the ideal technology for this purpose.
-Virtual reality gives team members a full 3D experience of the work area, which is much more in-depth than looking solely at blueprints and floor plans.
+Virtual reality gives team members a total 3D experience of the work area more in-depth than looking solely at blueprints and floor plans.
 It allows them to learn faster, understand the project more clearly, and work around construction sites with higher efficiency.

 Improved client communications

 According to emerging research, poor communication between client and contractor can lead to drastic effects like total project failure.
-And in construction projects, it’s vital that both parties understand each other to the maximum extent.
+And in construction projects, both parties must understand each other to the maximum extent.